 That translated into a revenue of just under A$7 billion in the 2019 financial year, with almost A$4 billion driven from the parcels business.
 Christine says there are few companies of similar revenue to the parcels business with a greater growth rate; at the time, only five other ASX-listed businesses outperformed Australia Post’s revenue growth (excluding letters).

-Letter delivery represented 30% of the business (but is going backwards), while the remainder now comes from highly competitive and quickly growing markets (parcels, payment and financial services, identity services and international services), and operations continue to move towards those competitive markets.
+Letter delivery represented 30 per cent of the business (but is going backwards), while the remainder now comes from highly competitive and quickly growing markets (parcels, payment and financial services, identity services and international services), and operations continue to move towards those competitive markets.

 United in purpose